Are you in Tuscany for Carnevale?

 4. Living your alter ego

 The idea of hiding behind a mask is almost like the American idea of Halloween but instead of single personalities, it is more likely you will see group efforts.
-For example: Snow White with her 7 dwarves, a bag of M&M with all its little candies, Darth Vader and his storm troopers or something more artistic with wild costumes like an allegorical representation of “Springtime”, with bunches of flowers and bouquets, spewing from the costume.
+For example: Snow White with her 7 dwarfs, a bag of M&M with all its little candies, Darth Vader and his storm troopers or something more artistic with wild costumes like an allegorical representation of “Springtime”, with bunches of flowers and bouquets, spewing from the costume.
 Venezia uses the mask to stay anonymous, whereas Tuscans use it to explore and play around, to be silly yet adventurous.

 5. Sweets in abundance

-After Christmas, this is the second best time of the year to find a wide selection of sweets, with many of them unique to Tuscany.
+After Christmas, this is the second-best time of the year to find a wide selection of sweets, with many of them unique to Tuscany.
 Let’s start with the Schiacciata Fiorentina, a cake made with “strutto” (lard) that can many times be found sliced open like a sandwich and filled with whipped cream or pastry cream.
 Then there is also Berlingozzo, a ring-shaped, crunchy, cake with anise flavouring.
 Then every town across the region seems to have their own version of chiacchiere or cenci which are different forms of fried dough covered with sugar.